aixtools/cpython/Doc/library/ctypes.rst

    Flag to use as *mode* parameter.
 On platforms where this flag is not available, it is defined as the integer zero.

 .. data:: RTLD_LOCAL
    :noindex:

    Flag to use as *mode* parameter.
 On platforms where this is not available, it is the same as *RTLD_GLOBAL*.

+.. data:: os.RTLD_MEMBER
+   :noindex:

+   Flag to use as *mode* parameter to indicate the shared library is a member of an archive rather than a file in a directory.
+On platforms where this is not available, it is an error.

 .. data:: DEFAULT_MODE
    :noindex: